 THIS DATE IN HISTORY: Sept.
 17

-1985: Alex Ovechkin, the first Russia-born player in NHL history to score 600 goals, is born in Moscow.
+1985: Alex Ovechkin, the highest-scoring Russia-born player in NHL history, is born in Moscow.

 Ovechkin is taken by the Washington Capitals with the No. 1 pick in the 2004 NHL Draft and joins them for the start of the 2005-06 season.
 He wins the Calder Trophy as the NHL's top rookie and is named a First-Team All-Star after scoring 52 goals and finishing with 106 points.

 In 2007-08, Ovechkin becomes the first NHL player since 1995-96 to score at least 60 goals in a season when he gets 65.
 He scores at least 50 seven times in his first 11 seasons.

 1970: The Buffalo Sabres, one of two expansion teams joining the NHL for the 1970-71 season, play the first game in team history, a 4-4 preseason tie against the New York Rangers in Peterborough, Ontario.
 Center Billy Inglis scored the first goal; however, he never scores a regular-season goal for the Sabres, finishing with one assist in 14 games.

 1971: Future Hall of Famer Guy Lafleur, the top pick in the 1971 NHL Draft, plays his first game and has three assists for the Montreal Canadiens in a 7-4 preseason win against the Boston Bruins at the Forum.